aldodec/Neural_Networks/README.md

 # Neural_Networks
-A repository of neural network projects, for further reference.
+A collection of Deep Learning projects and notes, for further reference.